 This little book is the translation into Dutch of the essay Rosenstock-Huessy chose to make the capstone of his two-volume Die Sprache des Menschengeschlechts.
 In it he passionately defends the authority of all four gospels, and their life as Christ's "lips."
-He cites de Bruyne and Harnack for his agrument, and finds internal evidence that the evangelists were not only aware of each other's work, but each evoked the gospel of the next.
+He cites de Bruyne and Harnack for his argument, and finds internal evidence that the evangelists were not only aware of each other's work, but that each began where the last had left off, that each gospel evoked the next.

 by Eugen Rosenstock-Huessy, as Dienst auf dem Planeten.
 Translated from the German by Dé Mulder and Elias Voet.
 Vereniging Rosenstock-Huessy Huis, Haarlem, The Netherlands, 1988.
 Paperback, 130 pages.